CtrlK

 Specificity

-Lists multiple specific concrete actions: 'security audits, firewall/SSH/update hardening, risk posture, exposure review, OpenClaw cron scheduling for periodic checks, version status checks' - these are clear, actionable capabilities.
+Lists multiple specific concrete actions: security audits, firewall/SSH/update hardening, risk posture configuration, exposure review, cron scheduling for periodic checks, and version status checks.
+These are clearly defined capabilities.

 3 / 3